sivacheerla93/SOAPWebServiceNetBeans/README.md

 * SOAP is a W3C recommendation for communication between two applications.
 * SOAP is XML based protocol.
 It is platform independent and language independent.
 By using SOAP, you will be able to interact with other programming language applications.

+### Advantages of Soap Web Services
+* WS Security: SOAP defines its own security known as WS Security.
+* Language and Platform independent: SOAP web services can be written in any programming language and executed in any platform.

+### Disadvantages of Soap Web Services
+* Slow: SOAP uses XML format that must be parsed to be read.
+It defines many standards that must be followed while developing the SOAP applications.
+So it is slow and consumes more bandwidth and resource.
+* WSDL dependent: SOAP uses WSDL and doesn't have any other mechanism to discover the service.

 ![](/screenshots/Service1.png)
 ![](/screenshots/Service2.png)
 ![](/screenshots/Service3.png)